mlaass/metatool/README.md

   -help-list                 - Display list of available options (-help-list-hidden for more) -version                   - Display the version of this program

-metastuff-generator options:
+metatool-generator options:

-  -extra-arg=<string>        - Additional argument to append to the compiler command line -extra-arg-before=<string> - Additional argument to prepend to the compiler command line -p=<string>                - Build path -t=<filename>              - path to xml template file
+  -extra-arg=<string>        - Additional argument to append to the compiler command line -extra-arg-before=<string> - Additional argument to prepend to the compiler command line -p=<string>                - Build path -x=<filename>              - path to xml template file -t=<filename>              - path to t8 template file

 -p <build-path> is used to read a compile command database.